 Cake-scape #Food Porn#cake alternative#diy cake#food May 24 | Ariel offbeatbride I loves me some non-traditional wedding cakes, and this one is almost more landscape than cake.
 You've got rolling hills of fruits and almond slivers and towers of strawberries and those phallic bananas and holy hell: it's enough sweets to feeds a small nuptial army!
 The caption refers to it as a "cake installation" which makes the point that this is more than wedding dessert: this is fucking ART.
 (Thanks to The Voice of Eye for the photo!)
-Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
+Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dances in Seattle, WA.
+Fix Typo Ariel Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
+She lives in Seattle with her son, and if she's not reading or writing, chances are good that she's dancing and happy-crying.
 PREVIOUS Steal these wedding vows NEXT Planning a loft wedding Show/Hide comments [ 4 ] that is quite totally awesome.
 3 agree Reply Great idea for the gluten/wheat-free needs too! and how cool to get to assign an artist friend with an installation for a wedding, yeah!
 3 agree Reply […] There's now a whole Flickr group dedicated to non-trad wedding cakes!
 Lots of great ideas in there, although it's heavily angled toward tiered fondant cakes.
 If you're asking me, this is still the best "wedding cake" I've ever seen. […] 1 agrees Reply Ha!
 I made that cake with my then girlfriend, now wife Deborah Mangrum-Price.
 Dan wanted a Fruitcake!
 While I'm not a baker, I used Betty Crocker mix (20) baked in shallow pans.
 I mixed in different types of dried fruit, cranberries with chocolate chips pineapple etc… make up your own combo's but put dried fruit into the cake mix.. we took the baked pans and noodles of fresh sliced fruit and assembled the cake on site during the day prior to the ceremony. sliced strawberries, apricots, banana raspberries etc there was no icing!! the sweet fruit and just a light dusting of powdered sugar was a perfect combo we also drizzled bit of chocolate syrup and raspberry drizzle all around …. the cake was devoured….
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.